Does Firefox Use Less RAM Than Chrome?

 Edge

-Edge, being built on Chromium, inherits Chrome's tab group feature with similar right-click grouping, colors, and collapse behavior.
-Edge also has vertical tabs built-in, displaying your tabs in a sidebar instead of a horizontal bar.
-Edge's vertical tab implementation remains the longer-running version, but Chrome's native vertical tabs now cover the same basic layout.
+Edge is built on Chromium, so its tab groups feel close to Chrome's: right-click grouping, colors, and collapse behavior.
+Edge also has vertical tabs built in, with tabs in a sidebar instead of a horizontal strip.

 | Feature | Chrome | Firefox | Edge |